Cobiveco: Consistent biventricular coordinates for precise and intuitive description of position in the heart -- with

-Here, the tangent field $\mathbf{t}_r$ is not based on the gradient of a rotational Laplace solution but on the cross product of the gradients of the transmural coordinate $m'$ and an apicobasal Laplace solution $u_a$:
+where $d_{r,\mathrm{Post}}$ and $d_{r,\mathrm{Ant}}$ are given by: Here, the tangent field $\mathbf{t}_r$ is not based on the gradient of a rotational Laplace solution but on the cross product of the gradients of the transmural coordinate $m'$ and an apicobasal Laplace solution $u_a$:

 The transmural coordinate is inverted in the RV to get coherent gradients in the septum and opposite directions of rotation in both ventricles:

 As \eqref{eq:rotTrajectDistFree}-\eqref{eq:rotTangentField} are computed on mesh~2, linear interpolation is used to transfer $m'$ from mesh~1 to mesh~2.
 The apicobasal Laplace solution (Fig.~\ref{fig:rotational}, top-right) is computed directly on mesh 2 and is 0 at the apex curve and 1 at the basal surface: